CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ## CLRadeonExtender Assembler syntax

-The CLRX assembler is compatible with GNU as syntax.
-In the many cases code for GNU as can be easily ported to CLRX assembler, ofcourse except processor instructions.
+The CLRX assembler is compatible with GNU assembler syntax.
+In the many cases code for GNU assembler can be easily ported to CLRX assembler, ofcourse except processor's instructions.

 ## Layout of the source